-Silver Bell Nursery is a program located in the inner Richmond district in San Francisco.
-We have a five day a week half-day program with two days spent in parks and green areas in San Francisco.
-By choosing to have part of our program outdoors the children become awakened to their natural surroundings so that they become more in tune with the rhythms of the earth and thus more in tune with their own natural rhythms.
+Silver Bell Nursery is a completely outdoor program with days spent in the park and green areas in San Francisco.
+By choosing to have an outdoor program the children become awakened to their natural surroundings so that they become more in tune with the rhythms of the earth and thus more in tune with their own natural rhythms.
 Children learn through their senses, from things that they can hear, touch, smell, see, and taste and also through their vestibular system (balance) and proprioceptive system (joints and muscles).
-While outdoors they learn through play and exploration using their bodies and senses.
-Indoors the children learn about the natural world around them through play, songs, poems, rhymes, stories and movement and are nurtured through activities of making soup, painting, drawing, making bread and working with play-dough.
+While outdoors they learn through exploration using their bodies and senses.
+The children also learn about the natural world around them through songs, poems, rhymes, stories and movement and are nurtured through these daily activities at school.
 Through oral storytelling, the children develop their imaginations by creating their own inner pictures.
 This also strengthens their listening skills, memory skills and vocabulary.

 When working with children during their foundation years, we see it as our responsibility to encourage and prepare them to embrace the challenges in their lives and give them the confidence to over come them.

-Silver Bell Nursery follows Waldorf methods and Developmentally Appropriate Practices.
-We are a media-free school and ask and encourage that nursery age children watch no television, videos, or computer games and no screen time.
+Silver Bell Nursery follows Developmentally Appropriate Practices and Waldorf methods.
+We are a media-free school and ask and encourage that nursery age children watch no television, videos, or computer games.
 This allows a child to create their own pictures to what is resonating in their hearts and imagination.
-Outside influences such as television, videos, computer games and screen time inhibit this beautiful and important process.
+Outside influences such as television, videos, and computer games inhibit this beautiful and important process.
 We ask that you strongly consider other activities for your child.
 Childhood is a time for play, simple pleasures, and a protection from images that may influence unwanted behavior.
 Many of the children in our school have never experienced electronic media.
 We wish to support all of our families with this endeavor.

 The school year begins with a Family Day during the morning where all the parents and children come together to meet and play.
-That same day during the evening the parents and teacher have a Parent Meeting to discuss the year ahead and talk about what to expect as a parent of a nursery school child.
+That evening the parents and teacher have a Parent Meeting to discuss the year ahead and talk about what to expect as a parent of a nursery school child.

-There are two parent-teacher conferences each year, one in the early fall to talk about goals for the year and how parents can work with us to help accomplish these goals, and the other in late spring.
+There are two parent-teacher conferences each year, one in the early fall to talk about goals for the year and how parents can work with us to help accomplish these goals, and the other in late spring to round out the year.
 Parents are welcome to connect with the teacher at any time throughout the year with any questions or concerns so that we can work together as a team to support the child’s development in the best possible way.

 The food we give the children to eat is very important to us as we feel it also plays a large role in promoting healthy development in the young child.
 We provide snacks that are organic and locally grown or made.
-The bread dough is made the night before so the whole wheat grain has time to sprout before the children work with the dough to make their bread rolls, the rice is soaked for 2 days so that it can also sprout and be more digestible and our soup is a concoction of the vegetables the children bring on soup day and is seasoned with coconut oil and a garbanzo bean miso.
-The apples and cheese we serve are always organic and sourced from within California.
+The bread dough for bread and honey-butter day is made the night before so the whole wheat grain has time to sprout and the rice is soaked for 2 days so that it can sprout and be more digestible.
+The apples, cheese and dried fruit and nuts we serve are always organic and sourced from within California when possible.
 We try to make any changes necessary to address and support children with special dietary needs.